 Few bats in the USSSA space have better user reviews than the SPSYMU Miken Psycho Supermax.
 This is an endloaded single piece full composite built to hit balls a country mile.
 If you are in a home run league that requires USSSA bats, then few have ever been disappointed in the Psycho SuperMax.
 The bat puts a full ounce of extra end load in the end cap to give it that real sledge hammer feel.
 We like the shorter sizes that pop like a rocket on a sweet spot hit.
 A super fun bat to hit with.

 The most popular Psycho SuperMax on the market, although released for almost 3 years now, is the 2015 version.
-The serial number of the one you want is SPSYMU.

 5. MIKEN Senior League Ultra II

 As we write in our best home run derby slow pitch softball bat article, there is no question the 1.21 Senior League Miken Ultra II is the best slowpitch softball bat of its class.
 This is a take no prisoners bomb dropping fool of a bat that makes even the anemic look like world beaters.
 The bat does struggle from some durability issues as many have noted in their reviews.
 But the price of dropping oppo taco bombs on church fields across the city, and later signing autographs on the way to your car comes at a price.
-That price?
-Last we looked about $189.

 Common Slowpitch Softball Bat Questions